-Just shortly after all the Memorial Day festivities are over, SummerStage will kick off the summer season with their opening night on Saturday June 11 with Jazz icon Herbie Hancock.
+Just shortly after all the Memorial Day festivities are over, SummerStage will kick off the summer season with their opening night on Saturday, June 10 with the acclaimed eight-piece soul band St. Paul and The Broken Bones.
 The free show will take place at their City Park’s Foundation stage Rumsey Playfield in Central Park.

 Beyond free and benefit concerts throughout the five month event, SummerStage will also welcome dance performances, outdoor screenings, and special tributes to cultural icons.

 You can see the current scheduled lineup for the 2023 season here.